The new Argentina shirt is ready: when does it come out and how much will it cost?

 The expected t-shirt

-The Argentine media are already talking about the new team shirt, the one that will go on sale this Monday, December 26.
+The Argentine media are already talking about the new team shirt, this Monday, December 26, it will go on sale.

 It will have three embroidered stars and the golden shield of the Fifa in the middle with the legend “Champions 2022”, says the information.

 The Argentine shirt is worth $440,000 today and the men’s shirt costs $467,000.
-Don’t know how much the new one will cost yet.
+No word yet on how much the new one will cost.
 Adidas reported that it will announce the price this Monday.

 (Hint to Piqué?
 Shakira’s striking message ‘looking for serenity’)